Thyroid Ultrasound in Queens | Endocrinologist Near Me

 A thyroid ultrasound helps your doctor make the most accurate diagnosis, since the test allows your doctor to see your thyroid gland on a monitor during the test.
 Ultrasounds are quick and painless.
 Most thyroid ultrasound procedures take 30 minutes to an hour.

 You’re able to return to normal activities immediately after your procedure.
 Your doctor receives an interpretation and analysis from a radiologist specially trained to read ultrasound images.
+That’s an advantage of a multi-specialty practice like the Medex Diagnostic and Treatment Center in Queens, NY.

-Stay In Touch Write Us
+Stay In Touch Contact Us